Paulracisz/Core-Christian-Living-Blog/README.md

 If you wish to contribute to this project, please submit a pull request.

 ## Credits and License
-This project was created by Paul Racisz and is licensed by the [MIT License](https://github.com/Paulracisz/Core-Christian-Living-Blog/blob/main/LICENSE).
+This project was created by Paul Racisz and is licensed by the [Apache License 2.0](https://github.com/Paulracisz/Core-Christian-Living-Blog/blob/main/LICENSE).